swork/proportional-priority-voting/README.md

 # proportional-priority-voting
-Find consensus on a changing list of priorities stored in CouchDB.
+Find consensus on a changing list of priorities.

-Each item to be prioritized is a string, unique in the full set of items.
+Each item to be prioritized is a string.

-Every voter is identified by a string, also unique, and has 100 votes to be assigned among the priorities.
+Every voter is also identified by a string, and has 100 votes to be assigned among the priorities.

-Only the items they rank non-zero are affected by their vote; that is, leaving a rank at zero says "I don't have an opinion about this item."
+Only the items a voter ranks non-zero are affected by their vote; that is, leaving a rank at zero says "I don't have an opinion about this item."
 Votes in their package are normalized to 100 by proportionality: if the total of votes differs from 100, all votes are scaled so the total comes as close to 100 as possible with floored integers.

+An item is added to the scheme by anyone voting for it - that is, it's up to calling code to manage the addition of items.

+An item can be removed from the scheme; all vote packages that include that item are re-proportioned.

+An item can be renamed.
+If both the old and new items exist in any vote package, the old item is removed and its ranking added to the other's.
+Otherwise the old item is simply removed from the vote package.

+## Backends

-Scaling and vote tallying is done within Couchdb through map and reduce functions.
+At this writing the only implemented backend is CouchDB, and scaling and vote tallying is done within Couchdb through map and reduce functions.

 A user's package of votes is implemented as an object: